Estimated reading time: 10-15 mins

 - Drag-and-drop individual files for direct processing into Nextpoint.

-- Upload multiple files to your Nextpoint File Room, where you can process them into Nextpoint.
+- Upload multiple files to your Nextpoint File Room, where you can then import them into Nextpoint.

-- Ask our data team to manage the processing, either by moving it from your File Room or physically mailing it to us.
+- Ask our data team to manage the import, either by moving it to your File Room or physically mailing it to us.

 Learning Opportunities for Beginners

-You can also watch webinars detailing many Nextpoint workflows and features, as well as more broad eDiscovery concepts, in the Nextpoint Help Center.
+You can also watch training videos and webinars detailing many Nextpoint workflows and features, as well as more broad eDiscovery concepts, in the Nextpoint Help Center.
+In addition to articles provided in the previous Product Documentation section, below are the key training videos we recommend to users getting started (or, if you just need a refresher):

 Remote and On-Site Training

-Our Client Success team is happy to schedule a training session on the topic of your choice.
+The Nextpoint Account team is happy to schedule a 1:1 session covering the topic of your choice.
 You can use any training credit included in your plan, or pay a predetermined fee based on the length of the session and our hourly services rate.
 To schedule a training, please fill out this form.

 Section II: Setting Your Case Up for Success